Anohana: Anime

-The 11-episode Anohana anime television series directed by Tatsuyuki Nagai and produced by A-1 Pictures aired in Japan between April 14 and June 23, 2011 on Fuji TV's Noitamina programming block.
+The 11-episode Anohana anime television series directed by Tatsuyuki Nagai and produced by A-1 Pictures aired in Japan between April 14 and June 23, 2011, on Fuji TV's Noitamina programming block.
 The screenplay was written by Mari Okada, and chief animator Masayoshi Tanaka also designed the characters.
 The sound director is Jin Aketagawa of Magic Capsule, and the anime's music was produced by Remedios.
 NIS America licensed the series for release in North America with English subtitles, and released the anime on DVD and Blu-ray Disc in a two-disc compilation on July 3, 2012.
 Aniplex of America announced they would re-release the series with an English dub at their Sakura-Con panel on April 16, 2017, and it was released on October 31, 2017.
-This series was broadcast in Italy on Rai 4.
-Top-Insight initially licensed the series in Southeast Asia.
-Top-Insight's license expired and the anime is now licensed by Muse Communication.
+It has been licensed by Muse Communication in Southeast Asia.

 The series uses two pieces of theme music.
 The opening theme is "Aoi Shiori" (青い栞, Blue Bookmark) by Galileo Galilei, and the ending theme is "Secret Base (Kimi ga Kureta Mono) (10 years after Ver.)"
 (Secret Base ～君がくれたもの～ (10 years after Ver.)), a cover of the 2001 single by Zone, performed by Ai Kayano, Haruka Tomatsu, and Saori Hayami.
 The anime's original soundtrack was released on December 21, 2011.

 An anime film, subtitled Menma e no Tegami (めんまへの手紙, A Letter to Menma), was released in Japanese theaters on August 31, 2013.
 The film is set during school summer break a year after the anime.
 The surviving Super Peace Busters have agreed to each write a letter to Menma, then meet at the secret base to send those letters.
 Chiriko Tsurumi wrote her letter first and calls to remind and encourage the others.
 During the film there are many memory bits of the joys and trauma they went through and flashbacks, many to the events in the anime series, some new or expanding on what was previously shown.
 Appearing one year afterwards are the five surviving Super Peace Busters, Menma's brother Satoshi, her mother Irene, and the owner of the game store where Jinta works.
 Jinta's father is shown in a flashback set after the anime series.
 The film's theme song is "Circle Game" (サークルゲーム) by Galileo Galilei.
-The song is also used for an alternate opening for the anime's rerun on noitaminA starting in July 2013.
+The song is also used for an alternate opening for the anime's rerun on Noitamina starting in July 2013.
 Aniplex of America released the film in standard edition DVD and Blu-ray Disc (BD) sets and a limited edition BD/DVD combo pack on July 15, 2014.
 Muse Communication holds the license to the film in Southeast Asia.